Technical & digital consultancy for charities and NGOs.

 The carbon transition has created a significant demand for a type of consultant that does not, in any practical sense, exist: someone who understands both the science of greenhouse gas accounting and the unglamorous reality of making a WordPress site work.
 Most organisations resolve this by hiring two people who do not talk to each other, or one person who is quietly baffled by half the job.

 Adam Hardy is the other option.
-Twenty years in software engineering, followed by five years directing EcoCounts — a London-based citizen carbon reduction charity — have produced an unusual combination of capabilities.
+Twenty years in software engineering, followed by five years directing EcoCounts, a London-based citizen carbon reduction charity, have produced an unusual combination of capabilities.
 Carbon footprint methodology, or whatever the requirement you have, and the system to track it can be handled in the same conversation.

-Measuring things most organisations would prefer not to know, then working out what to do about them.
+Supply chain emissions, Scope 3, your organisational carbon footprint - measuring things most organisations would prefer not to know, then working out what to do about them.

 Keeping digital projects from becoming somebody else's problem.